Theoi-Meteoroi/GPIO-pca9548/README.md

 # GPIO-pca9548

-Adapt PCA9548 mux to GPIO I2C bus for Raspberry Pi
+Adapt PCA9548 mux to GPIO I2C bus for Raspberry Pi.
+Tested most recently with Raspbian Stretch.

 The standard overlay only looks on the hardware ARM I2C bus for the mux.
+This overlay adds additional bus entries in /dev for the mux channels on a software (GPIO) I2C bus configured by the install script:

-This overlay adds additional bus entries in /dev for the mux channels.
+### i2c-gpio i2c@0: using pins 23 (SDA) and 24 (SCL)

 You can check for new devices with 'sudo i2cdetect -y BUS'

 You should be able to access devices with any code that can use the /dev/i2c-X device to address i2c devices on that bus.
-The RESET line would need code and a GPIO pin to clear hung devices.
+The RESET line on the PCA9548 would need code and a GPIO pin to clear hung devices.
+Reset cannot be implemented in the overlay.

 /dev/i2c-3   This is the software GPIO i2c bus